AlumniProfessor Mario Stevenson

 Course studied: PhD Pharmaceutical Sciences, 1984

-Current position: Chief of the Division of Infectious Diseases, Department of Medicine at the University of Miami
+Position at time of writing: Chief of the Division of Infectious Diseases, Department of Medicine at the University of Miami

 Interesting fact: Mario was awarded Strathclyde Alumnus of the Year in 2018